Of all of the grains, is barely safe for dogs? Can dogs eat barley? Here’s what you need to know before giving it to your dog.

 You might have heard about the innumerable health benefits of barley for humans.
 It has both soluble and insoluble fiber, helps people lose weight, and can even help people lower their cholesterol.
 Does it do the same things for dogs?
 Keep reading and find out!

-For ultimate pet safety, I recommend consulting with your vet about all the questions you have about your dog eating barley.
+For ultimate pet safety, please ask your vet any questions you have regarding your dog eating barley.

 Can Dogs Eat Barley?